 AllianzGI would normally only support scrip dividend proposals that allow for a cash option to offer investors a choice.
 In such instances, we expect companies to offset dilution caused by scrip dividend through share buybacks.
-We are not supportive of scrip dividends where scrip is offered at a discount to the cash option.
+We are generally not supportive of scrip dividends where scrip is offered at a discount to the cash option.

 AllianzGI will approve share repurchase programs where these are deemed in the best interests of shareholders, all shareholders can participate in the buyback programme on equal terms and AllianzGI agrees that the company cannot use the cash in a more productive way.
 AllianzGI will also view such programs in conjunction with the company's capital allocation policy.

 AllianzGI will vote in favour of share repurchase authorities in excess of 10% of the issued share capital only if the company provides clear and convincing justification for the proposal.
 AllianzGI believes that share buybacks at a significant premium to the market price can be value destructive and are generally not in the interests of shareholders.
 We will not support share repurchase authorities where these can be used as a takeover defence mechanism.
-Any use of financial derivatives when repurchasing shares should be fully explained and justified by the company.